 - Stand or sit behind your child so she feels secure.
 Being in front of a mirror is good too, because it lets you see your child’s mouth.

-- Cup your child’s chin in your hands, with her head resting against your body.
+- Cup your child’s chin in your hands, with his head resting against your body.

 - Angle the bristles of the toothbrush towards the gum.
 Move the brush in gentle circles to clean the outer and inner sides of the teeth and gums.
 Lift your child’s lips to brush the front and back of the teeth and at the gum line.

 - Brush back and forth on the chewing surfaces of the teeth.

 - Gently brush your child’s tongue.